EOS-Nation/auditor.bos/README.md

 ### votes

 - voter (account_name) - The account name of the voter (INDEX)
-- proxy (account_name) - Name of another voter used to proxy votes through.
-This should not have a value in both the proxy and candidates at the same time.
 - candidates (account_name[]) - The candidates voted for, can supply up to the maximum number of votes (currently 5) - Can be configured via `updateconfig`

 ### pendingpay